mattsse/extrablatt/README.md

 ## Example

-Extract all Articles from a news outlet.
+Extract all Articles from news outlets.

 ````rust
 use extrablatt::Extrablatt;